NB Under Review

 Gazetted 3/9/18 for action at Guerville 31/5/18.
 Born Bedlington.
 For conspicuous gallantry and devotion to duty throughout active operations, when he set a splendid example to the men going along the line and firing first with one section, then with another encouraging them to risk the incessant machine-gun fire.
 His energy and courage did much to raise the men’s moral and inspire them to further efforts when almost at the limit of their physical endurance.
 In common with other men of 17th Bttn, it is expected the Official Record is misleading in respect of the date and place of deed as Guerville and 31st May.
 Once again it is expected this is the date of the announcement of the award.
 As this was the final period of the Battalion, it’s quite possible Lt Col Fearenside was making provision to ensure his troops received recognition for their acts in their service with the 17th.

-Private Charles Overton DCM 8781 was an original member of the 17th Battalion who received his Honour for action with the 2nd Battalion.
+Private Charles Overton DCM 8781 was an original member of the 17th Battalion who received his Honour for action at Manchester Hill with the 2nd Battalion on 2 April 1917.

 Thanks to contributions and particularly patience from members of The Manchester Regiment Group Forum